Navigating New & Lapsed Security Clearances to Work as a Nuclear Engineer

 The nuclear power sector is growing, and there are many technical and engineering skills in demand at the moment.
 However, almost all jobs, permanent and short or fixed term contract, require some form of security clearance.

-If you have previously worked in the sector and currently hold security clearance of any level, our best advice is to keep hold of it!
-This will put you in the best position to find a job, especially if you are considering contracting.
+You will still need to go through check to reactivate it, and it can still take time, employers will look more favourably at you, and put you in the best position to find a job, especially if you are considering contracting.
 You will be ready to start work quickly and therefore much more in demand compared with other applicants who need to apply once they have secured the job offer.

 Security clearance levels.